 - We offer to bring a challah to express our community’s support for our members in their grief, pain, or joy, sharing with them a meaningful experience of Shabbat.

 Visits at home or in the hospital

-- The (‘friends’) network are a cadre of people who have trained with Cantor Caro to be able to make ‘friendly visits’ to those of our members who are in need.
-We are here to help care for them, listen compassionately, and remind them that they are a valued part of our community.
+- The Chaverim (‘friends’) network are a cadre of people who have trained with Cantor Caro to be able to make ‘friendly visits’ to those of our members who are in need.
+This network helps to support them, listen compassionately, and remind them that they are a valued part of our community.

-- We provide a to those who are bereaved and to families who have experienced the birth or adoption of a child, in order for them to know that in their lifecycle moment, we wish them a meaningful experience of Shabbat from our community.
+- We provide a meal to those who are bereaved and to families who have experienced the birth or adoption of a child in order for them to know that in their lifecycle moment, we wish them a meaningful experience of Shabbat from our community.

 - We strive to prepare or purchase and deliver meals as able, to provide support for congregants who are experiencing illness, treatment, or recovery from surgery.